d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

     # Declare a layer with model parameters.
 Here, we declare two fully
     # connected layers
     def __init__(self):
-        # Call the constructor of the MLP parent class Block to perform the
+        # Call the constructor of the `MLP` parent class `Block` to perform
-        # necessary initialization.
-In this way, other function parameters can
+        # the necessary initialization.
+In this way, other function arguments
-        # also be specified when constructing an instance, such as the model
+        # can also be specified during class instantiation, such as the model
-        # parameter, params, described in the following sections
+        # parameters, `params` (to be described later)
         super().__init__()
-        self.hidden = nn.Linear(20,256)  # Hidden layer
+        self.hidden = nn.Linear(20, 256)  # Hidden layer
-        self.out = nn.Linear(256,10)  # Output layer
+        self.out = nn.Linear(256, 10)  # Output layer

-    # Define the forward computation of the model, that is, how to return the
+    # Define the forward propagation of the model, that is, how to return the
     # required model output based on the input `x`
     def forward(self, x):
         # Note here we use the funtional version of ReLU defined in the